danmar/cppcheck/readme_64-bit_Windows.txt

 > setenv /x64 /debug

 Then start VS Express:
-> "C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\IDE\VCExpress" /useenv
+> "C:\Program Files (x86)\Microsoft Visual Studio 9.0\Common7\IDE\VCExpress" /useenv

-VC Express starts otherwise normally but now all environment variables point to 64-bit folders for libraries.
+VS Express starts otherwise normally but now all environment variables point to 64-bit folders for libraries.

-Now you can open the cppcheck_vs2010.sln solution file and compile 64-bit targets.
-Remember that you cannot compile 32-bit targets from this VS intance!
+Now you can open the cppcheck.sln (or cppcheck_vs2010.sln) solution file and compile 64-bit targets.
+With VS 2008 there are configurations Debug-x64 and Release-x64 for 64-bit targets.
+This is because VS 2008 express does not allow adding new platform.
+For VS 2010 there is platform x64 and Debug/Release configurations.

-With VS Pro (and other commercial editions) you can just open the cppcheck_vs2010.sln solution file and compile 64-bit targets.

 You can use e.g. Dependency Walker -program (http://www.dependencywalker.com/) to check that build binaries are really 64-bit binaries.